 The 25th James Bond film, widely assumed to be the last starring Daniel Craig, arrives in cinemas in 2020 - this has got us thinking, which films would it have to beat to be classed as one of the best James Bond movies?

-Currently, the new movie has is something of a tricky production, if reports are to be believed, owing to the usual mix of an injury to its leading man, a stunt explosion injuring people and changes of director.
+UPDATE:October 5th is officially James Bond Day - a celebration of all things Bond and this year while we were hoping that it will bring a trailer for the new Bond film A Time To Day - we got a nice poster instead.
+We're sincerely hoping that this, the last instalment of the franchise for Daniel Craig, is going to be up there with the best James Bond movies but the new movie has had something of a tricky production, if reports are to be believed - owing to the usual mix of an injury to its leading man, a stunt explosion injuring people and changes of director.
 But this is all little sweat when it comes to a 007 adventure.

 Over the history of the series, there have been changes, fears that everything has run its course and difficult productions.
 Yet, in the midst of it all, 007 is still standing.
 Here’s our pick of Mr Bond’s finest big screen adventures.